apotheon/q/README.md

 I also mirror the repository [on GitHub][qgh].

+I wrote a tool called [FossGit][fg] to help with this mirroring process.

 Now you know everything.
-I wrote a tool called FossGit to help with that.

-## Why doesn't it do anything?
+## Why doesn't it do everything?

 This is a C rewrite of the original shell script implementation.
-The C version is far from complete, because I have been unmotivated and very busy and deeply tired.
-Every few days or weeks, I get the urge to write a dozen lines of code (give or take), and it progresses slightly because of that.
-For now, the C version is vaporware, but you can get [the source of the shell version][sh].
+The C version is nearly feature-complete, but it still lacks the ability to remove arbitrary queue entries by number, which is not strictly necessary and should not be part of standard q workflow anyway.
+I should probably call this a complete version 1.0 release, but so far I'm too indecisive to call it anything in particular.

+It is also intended to get somewhat close to adhering to the Unix philosophy of software design: Do One Thing Well.
+As such, it should not do things that are not part of the core purpose of the tool.
+If you think it needs a feature it lacks, feel free to let me know, but I do not anticipate getting many "good idea" feature requests for this project.
+See more about this in the "Why is q awesome?" section below.

+If you're interested, you can still get [the source of the shell version][sh], which has a working implementation of the `remove-number` command.
+It is also probably a less-safe program, because I'm too lazy to do much in the way of error-checking with shell script code, which I find excruciating.
+Writing C is fun, though.

 ## Why is q awesome?